๐Ÿ“š

 See Units

-Building on the stuff introduced in the previous section, there are many ways in which we can represent data from two categorical variables.
-Some of these are more graphical, like side-by-side bar graphs, segmented bar graphs, and mosaic plots, while others are numerical, like two-way tables (also called contingency tables). 🏟️
+There are many ways in which we can represent data from two categorical variables.
+Some of these are more graphical, like side-by-side bar graphs, segmented bar graphs, and mosaic plots, while others are numerical, like two-way tables (also called contingency tables).

 Various Tables and Diagrams